-Recognition as a Deloitte Technology Fast 50 winner provides increased, national visibility, brand recognition, and growth opportunities for your company.
-We understand that it takes passion, dedication, and innovation to join this elite group of the fastest-growing technology companies, and being recognised as a Technology Fast 50 winner helps propel your company even further.
+Recognition as a Deloitte Technology Fast 50 winner provides increased national visibility, brand recognition, and growth opportunities for your company.
+We understand that it takes passion, dedication, and innovation to join this elite group of the fastest-growing technology companies, and being recognized as a Technology Fast 50 winner helps propel your company even further.

 Who can apply?

 The Central Europe Technology Fast 50 ranks the region’s fastest-growing tech companies, based on revenue growth over a four-year period.
 For the 2020 ranking, revenues from 2016 to 2019 will be analysed.
 Companies eligible for the Programme are active in the following industry segments: Communications, Environmental Technology, Fintech, Hardware, Healthcare and Life sciences, Media and Entertainment, Software.

 Companies must meet a number of criteria to be considered eligible for the main CE Fast 50 ranking: